MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_uncorrectable_error_status.md

 ### -field DUMMYSTRUCTNAME.Undefined

+A single bit that contains an undefined value.
+In versions of the <i>PCIe Specification</i> prior to version 1.1, this bit indicates that a link training error has occurred.

 ### -field DUMMYSTRUCTNAME.Reserved1

+Reserved.

 ### -field DUMMYSTRUCTNAME.DataLinkProtocolError

+A single bit that indicates that a data link protocol error has occurred.

 ### -field DUMMYSTRUCTNAME.SurpriseDownError

+A single bit that indicates that a surprise down error has occurred.

 ### -field DUMMYSTRUCTNAME.Reserved2

+Reserved.

 ### -field DUMMYSTRUCTNAME.PoisonedTLP

+A single bit that indicates that a poisoned transaction layer packet (TLP) has been detected.

 ### -field DUMMYSTRUCTNAME.FlowControlProtocolError

+A single bit that indicates that a flow control protocol error has occurred.

 ### -field DUMMYSTRUCTNAME.CompletionTimeout

+A single bit that indicates that a completion timeout has occurred.

 ### -field DUMMYSTRUCTNAME.CompleterAbort

+A single bit that indicates that a completer abort has occurred.

 ### -field DUMMYSTRUCTNAME.UnexpectedCompletion

+A single bit that indicates that an unexpected completion has occurred.

 ### -field DUMMYSTRUCTNAME.ReceiverOverflow

+A single bit that indicates that the receiver has overflowed.

 ### -field DUMMYSTRUCTNAME.MalformedTLP

+A single bit that indicates that a malformed transaction layer packet (TLP) has been detected.

 ### -field DUMMYSTRUCTNAME.ECRCError

+A single bit that indicates that an end-to-end cyclic redundancy check (ECRC) error has occurred.

 ### -field DUMMYSTRUCTNAME.UnsupportedRequestError

+A single bit that indicates that an unsupported request error has occurred.

 ### -field DUMMYSTRUCTNAME.AcsViolation